michaeltelford/wgit/README.md

 tables.class        # => Nokogiri::XML::NodeSet
 tables.first.class  # => Nokogiri::XML::Element

-# Notice how the Document's stats will include our 'tables' extension.
+# Notice the Document's stats now include our 'tables' extension.
 doc.stats # => {
 #   :url=>19, :html=>242, :links=>0, :text_snippets=>2, :text_bytes=>65, :tables=>1
 # }
 ```

-**Note**: Wgit uses Document extensions to provide much of it's core indexing functionality, providing access to a webpage's text or links for example.
+**Note**: Wgit uses Document extensions to provide much of it's core serialising functionality, providing access to a webpage's text or links for example.
 These [default Document extensions](https://github.com/michaeltelford/wgit/blob/master/lib/wgit/document_extensions.rb) provide examples for your own.

 **Extension Notes**:

-- Any page links should be mapped into `Wgit::Url` objects; Url's are treated as Strings when being inserted into the database.
+- It's recommended that URL's be mapped into `Wgit::Url` objects.
+Url's are treated as Strings when being inserted into the database.
-- Any object (like a Nokogiri object) will not be inserted into the database, it's up to you to map each object into a primitive type e.g. `Boolean, Array` etc.
+- A `Wgit::Document` extension once initialised will become a Document instance variable, meaning that it will be inserted into the Database if it's a primitive type e.g. `String`, `Array` etc. Plain ole Ruby objects won't be inserted.
+- Once inserted into the Database, you can search a `Wgit::Document`'s extension attributes by updating the Database's *text search index*.
+See the [Database Example](#Database-Example) for more information.

 ## Caveats